Packaging Design Center

 Color Separation

-Art should be separated by color and saved on separate layers in your .ai, .pdf, or .eps file.
+Art should be separated by color and saved on separate layers in your .ai, .pdf, or .eps file to meet screen printing requirements correctly.

 -